10. Execution threads

 - the ability to cancel the task

-- throwing an exception within the task
+- an exception thrown in the task is reported

 - passing an I/O parameter to the task